Cloud Vulnerability DB

 A community-led vulnerabilities database

-A critical Remote Code Execution (RCE) vulnerability (CVE-2025-54782) was discovered in the @nestjs/devtools-integration package versions 0.2.0 and below.
-When enabled, the package exposes a local development HTTP server with an API endpoint that uses an unsafe JavaScript sandbox implementation.
+A critical Remote Code Execution (RCE) vulnerability (CVE-2025-54782) was discovered in the @nestjs/devtools-integration package affecting versions 0.2.0 and below.
+The vulnerability, disclosed on August 1, 2025, allows arbitrary code execution on a developer's local machine when the package exposes a local development HTTP server with an API endpoint that uses an unsafe JavaScript sandbox implementation.
 Due to improper sandboxing and missing cross-origin protections, any malicious website visited by a developer can execute arbitrary code on their local machine (GitHub Advisory, Socket Blog).

-The vulnerability has been fixed in version 0.2.1 of @nestjs/devtools-integration.
-The fix includes: replacing the unsafe sandbox implementation with @nyariv/sandboxjs, adding origin and content-type validation for incoming requests, and introducing authentication for devtools connections.
-Users should upgrade to the patched version as soon as possible (GitHub Advisory).
+The vulnerability has been patched in version 0.2.1 of @nestjs/devtools-integration.
+The fix includes replacing the unsafe sandbox implementation with @nyariv/sandboxjs, adding strict origin and content-type validation, and introducing authentication for the devtools connection.
+Users are strongly encouraged to upgrade to the patched version immediately (GitHub Advisory, ASEC).

 Source: This report was generated using AI